In this article we discuss the divorce myths which we encounter most frequently when first speaking to our family law

 To calculate spousal maintenance you need to work out what you or your spouse’s income needs are and what their income is.
 You may then need to meet the difference.

 If you enjoyed this blog about divorce myths, you might also like to read 10 new surprising and unexpected facts about divorce in the UKGet Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.